Reduction theory for Fuchsian groups with cusps: Boundary maps and their natural extensions

 The \emph{natural extension} of the boundary map $f_{\A}:\S\to\S$ is the map~$F_{\A}$ on the space $\S \times \S \setminus \Delta = \{(u,w)\in\S\times\S : u \ne w\}$ given by

-using the same partition~$A$ as the boundary map, and the global attractor
+using the same partition~$\A$ as the boundary map, and the global attractor

 is a bijectivity domain to which every point is mapped.
 Technically, the \emph{natural extension} in the classical sense is the restriction of $F_{\A}$ to this set. \begin{remark} If one identifies a pair $(u,w)\in \S \times \S \setminus \Delta$ with a geodesic in~$\D$ from~$u$ to~$w$, then $F_{\A}$ maps geodesics to geodesics.
 The attractor of $F_{\A}$ corresponds to the set of \emph{reduced geodesics}, therefore $F_{\A}$ is also called the \emph{reduction map}.
-This approach has applications to symbolically coding geodesics on $\G\backslash\D$. \end{remark}
+Notice that, since $F_\A$ acts by generators of $\G$, all geodesics on $\D$ obtained by $F_\A$ from a given one represent the same geodesic on $\G\backslash \D$.
+This approach has applications to symbolic coding of geodesics on $\G\backslash\D$ (see also Section \ref{sec:remarks}). \end{remark}